ssmirr/appdev-chapters/program-notes.md

 Our goal is to build and deploy a fully-functional application, which will require that we learn a little bit about every part of the "stack" — the interface that users interact with all the way through to the server that the application runs on.

 We're going to work from the inside-out.
 We'll start by learning how to manage information with a _database_, because that is the heart of any useful application.
-Then we're going to learn how to expose an _interface_ for users to get information in and out of our database — we'll be starting with a web app because that's the quickest way to get up and running, but we could add an iPhone or Android app later.
+Then we're going to learn how to expose an _interface_ for users to get information in and out of our database — we'll be starting with a web client because that's the quickest way to get up and running, but we could add an iPhone or Android client later.

 For all of the above, we're going to use the Ruby language.
 There are many languages we could have chosen, but Ruby has a lot of advantages for beginners: